jphamgithub/softwarengineer1_winter2025/README.md

    ```

 2. **Install Dependencies:**
-   Ensure you have Python 3.8 or later installed, then run:
    ```bash
    pip install -r requirements.txt
    ```

 3. **Run the Main Program:**
-   Execute the main program to start the W.E.T.
-System:
    ```bash
    python3 main_program.py
    ```

 4. **Run Tests:**
-   Ensure all components are working as expected:
    ```bash
    pytest tests/
    ```